Bridgeland/Riverside: The Bridges

-St. Patrick's Bridge
+George C. King Bridge

-A design competition was held in 2009, by the Calgary MLC for St. Patrick's Island Bridge, a new pedestrian bridge.
-The bridge will link Bridgeland and St. Patrick's Island to the East Village in the south and the Bow River pathway system.
-It will provide improved linkages to many different nearby communities including Bridgeland, Inglewood, East Village and Downtown Calgary.
+A design competition was held in 2009, by the Calgary Municipal Land Corporation (CMLC) for a new pedestrian bridge originally called St. Patrick's Island Bridge but now officially known as the George C. King Bridge.
+The bridge links Bridgeland via the train station, to St. Patrick's Island, and then to East Village across the Bow River.
+It links sections of the Bow River pathway system including the Zoo paths and Eau Claire.
+It provides improved linkages to many different nearby communities including Bridgeland, Inglewood, East Village and Downtown Calgary.
+You can access St. Patricks Island from a ramp in the middle of the bridge.
 The international design competition received 33 entries, with the winning design selected as RFR of France and Halsall of Calgary.
-The design is said to, "remind the public of a stone skipping across the river or an arch of clouds in the Calgary sky.
-The goal of the design was to have as little structure as possible in the river channel, to respect the context of the island and to provide a pedestrian and cyclists link."
-Construction is scheduled for 2010 at an estimated cost of $25 million.
+The design is said to "remind the public of a stone skipping across the river or an arch of clouds in the Calgary sky".
+The goal of the design was to have as little structure as possible in the river channel, to respect the context of the island and to provide a pedestrian and cyclists link.
+Construction was scheduled for 2010 but began in 2012 and was built at a cost of $25 million.